 From start to finish, our research process provides thorough analysis, data collection and tailored recommendations.

-Nur Uysal is an assistant professor at DePaul University where she teaches courses in corporate communication and public relations.
+Nur Uysal is an associate professor at DePaul University where she teaches courses in corporate communication and public relations.
 She holds a PhD in corporate communication from the University of Oklahoma.
 Uysal conducts research in corporate social responsibility, stakeholder engagement and the use of new communication technologies in public relations.

 Tony Deng is an assistant professor of public relations and advertising.
 He conducts research in psychophysiological responses to advertising messages, psychological effects associated with new media use, and strategic communication in a cross-cultural context.
 He received his PhD at Michigan State University specialized in media and information.
 Pre-academia, Tony worked as editor for China Daily and Guangzhou Daily, and subsequently in advertising agencies in Hong Kong.